 Pursuant to the Amended and Restated Bylaws ("bylaws"), the Board shall consist of at least three members and no more than 15, and may be fixed from time to time by a resolution adopted by the Board or by the stockholders.
-The Board currently consists of ten members but will be reduced to nine members following Mr. Sutherlin's retirement from the Board as of our 2022 Annual Meeting; please refer to the section entitled "Director Not Standing for Reelection" for further information regarding Mr. Sutherlin's retirement.
+The Board currently consists of nine members.
 Directors need not be stockholders at the time of nomination but are subject to certain share ownership requirements as described below.